shreeyajoshi2013/Python-practice-projects/NPS_SCORE/README.md

-# Calculation Net Promoter Score by creating clean functions
+# Calculation of Net Promoter Score by creating clean functions

 ### Highlights